 Pastor Alonzo has been one of our most faithful students.
 For this training, his church hosted the group consisting of pastors and leaders from 6 different pueblos in the Beni.

-Pictured is the third training module in our curriculum, New Testament Survey, conducted in San Ramon, Bolivia with pastors from six different pueblos.
+Pictured is the sixth training module in our curriculum, New Testament Survey, conducted in Magdalena, Bolivia with pastors from six different pueblos.

 We also offered a financial study to aid pastors and leaders in how to handle personal finances from a biblical perspective.